 The solve logger will always descend from "idaes.solve".
 This logger is used to log solver output.
 Since solvers may produce a lot of output, it can be useful to specify different handlers for the solve logger to direct it to a separate file.

 '''

-idaes.logger.getSolveLogger (name, level=None, tag=None)
+idaes.logger.getSolveLogger(name, level=None, tag=None)

-Get a solver logger

 '''